-Q: What are the Australia Awards?
+Q: What are the Australia Awards and what can I study?

 A: Australia Awards are prestigious international scholarships and fellowships funded by the Australian Government.
+The awards provide citizens of Timor-Leste with the opportunity to obtain a qualification at an Australian tertiary institution.

 Q: Are there any short-term courses to study in Australia?